 5th November 1971, Green was jailed for life at Cardiff Assizes, with a minimum 25 years prison term, for the murder of 41-year-old prostitute Glenys Johnson,

-October 1989, Green was released from Leyhill open prison near Bristol, after serving 18 years of his 25 year sentence.
-Psychiatrist clannish he was safe for release.
+October 1989, Green was released from Leyhill open prison near Bristol, after serving 18-years of his 25-year sentence, a psychiatrist claiming he was safe for release.

 On release he moved to Bristol, and made friends with a young New Zealand tourist, Clive Tully.